-Long-term equity-based incentives play a critical role in our executive compensation program, motivating executives to make decisions that focus on long-term shareholder value creation, aligning executives' interests with the interests of shareholders, providing additional incentives, and serving to attract and retain the best available people for positions of responsibility with the Company.
+Long-term equity-based incentives play a critical role in our executive compensation program, motivating executives to make decisions that focus on longterm shareholder value creation, aligning executives' interests with the interests of shareholders, providing additional incentives, and serving to attract and retain the best available people for positions of responsibility with the Company.
 Our ability to continue to promote our long-term business success and provide competitive levels of equity-based compensation is considered to be of utmost importance to our business.
-The board of directors believes that it is in the best interests of our shareholders to increase the number of shares available under the 2022 Plan to ensure sufficient shares for continued equity-based compensation.
+The board of directors believes that it is in the best interests of our shareholders to increase the number of shares available under the 2022 Plan to ensure sufficient shares for continued equitybased compensation.

-As discussed in the proxy statement for the Special Meeting, when we sought shareholder approval of the 2022 Plan, we believed that the shares reserved for issuance under it (along with shares from the Prior Plan becoming available for future grant due to forfeitures and cancellations) would be sufficient to enable us to grant equity awards under the 2022 Plan for approximately three to four years.
+When we sought shareholder approval of an amendment of the 2022 Plan at the 2023 Annual Meeting, we believed that the shares reserved for issuance under it (along with shares from the Prior Plan becoming available for future grant due to forfeitures and cancellations) would be sufficient to enable us to grant equity awards under the 2022 Plan for approximately two years.
 This estimate was based on a forecast that took into account various factors, such as future growth in the population of eligible participants, the rate of future compensation increases, the rate at which shares are returned to the 2022 Plan reserve through forfeitures, cancellations and the like, the level at which performance-based awards pay out, and our future stock price performance.